-The St James is most suited to fit experienced mountain bikers, the most eager of whom can complete the trail in one long (6–9 hour) day.
+The St James is most suited to fit experienced mountain bikers, the most eager of whom can complete this New Zealand mountain biking trail in one long (6–9 hour) day.
 A two-day trip, stopping overnight in campsites or one of three huts, will allow greater appreciation of the scenery.
 Less experienced riders or those with insufficient time to complete the whole trail can get a great taste of it on the 15km Homestead Run loop.

 The full trail is best started at the Maling car park, as in this direction there is more downhill overall and the prevailing wind is usually more favorable.
 A steady climb to Maling Pass, the highpoint of the trail (1308m), is followed by a steep descent through alpine meadows and beech forest to the Waiau Valley floor.